immigration

 Study permit application

 As of January 22, 2024, IRCC is setting an intake cap on study permit applications for a two-year period.
 The number of new study permit applications that will be accepted in 2025 will be re-assessed at the end 2024.
 In addition, as of 8:30 a.m.
-ET on January 22, 2024, most new post-secondary students applying for a study permit are required to submit a provincial attestation letter (PAL) from the province or territory where they intend to study.
+ET on January 22, 2024, most new post-secondary students applying for a study permit are required to include a provincial attestation letter (PAL) from the province or territory where they intend to study in their application to IRCC.

 Current SFU students in Canada applying to extend or change conditions of a study permit

-The process to extend or change the conditions of your study permit from inside Canada remains unchanged and you will not be required to submit a provincial attestation letter (PAL).
+You do not require a PAL to extend or change conditions of your study permit from inside Canada.
 If your study permit will be expiring soon, please review our instruction guides below for step-by-step information about the application process and documents required.

 Note: On January 30, 2024, IRCC released a new version of the study permit extension application form (IMM 5709 – Application to extend my stay, change conditions or remain in Canada as a student).
 If you apply for a study permit extension on or after January 30, 2024 you must include the new version of the form in your application.